3 observations after Sixers pull away to beat Suns, win fourth in a row

-The Sixers again played strong defense, sunk timely shots and earned a well-balanced win Saturday afternoon at Wells Fargo Center.
+The Sixers again played solid defense, sunk timely shots and earned a well-balanced win Saturday afternoon at Wells Fargo Center.

 A 112-100 victory over the Suns was the Sixers' fourth straight.
 They'll look to move to 5-1 on the season Monday night vs. the Wizards.